CogniQ/CogniQ/README.md

 5. Install the dependencies: `poetry install`
 6. Use the `.envrc.example` file to create a `.envrc` file with your environment variables.
 7. Either source the `.envrc` file manually, or use [direnv](https://direnv.net/) to automatically source it.
-8. In a separate terminal window, start [ngrok](https://ngrok.com/): `ngrok http 3000`.
-Take note of the URL from the ngrok output.
-9. Run the app: `python main.py`
+8. Run the app: `python main.py`
-10. Restart the app whenever you make changes to the code.
+9. Restart the app whenever you make changes to the code.

 ## 4. Deploy to Slack

 1. Go to https://api.slack.com/apps and click "Create New App."
 2. Choose "From an app manifest" and select your workspace.
-3. Modify the app manifest from `deployments/example/slack_manifest.json` to include your ngrok URL for the above app.
+3. Copy the app manifest from `deployments/example/slack_manifest.json`.
+Later, you will modify it with your public URL.
+But for dev, the example is fine.
-4. Paste the app manifest into the text box and click "Next."
+4. Modify to taste, and paste the app manifest into the text box and click "Next."
 5. Click "Create" to finish creating the app.

 # Notes